cloudant/sensu-trapd/README.md

 ```

 These MIBs will be automatically loaded by sensu-trapd if they are put into
-a directory listed in the sensu config file under the mibs/paths section, and
+a directory listed in the sensu-trapd config file under the mibs/paths section,
-in the mibs/mibs section.
+and also in the in the mibs/mibs section (See Example Configuration).

 ### Configuring Daemon